dfranx/Colly/README.md

 **Goal** is where our player wants to move

 **Func** is a function which will be called when collision occurs.
-You dont have to specify this argument.
+You dont have to use this argument.

 ```c++
 Point res = world.Check(1, player.Bounds(), player.NextPosition());